DaveAldon/Next.js-and-GitHub-Pages-Example/README.md

         run: npm run build && touch ./out/.nojekyll

       - name: Deploy 🚀
-        uses: JamesIves/github-pages-deploy-action@v4.4.1
+        uses: JamesIves/github-pages-deploy-action@v4.6.0
         with:
-          GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
+          token: ${{ secrets.GITHUB_TOKEN }}
-          BRANCH: public # The branch the action will deploy to
+          branch: public # The branch the action should deploy to.
-          FOLDER: out # The folder the action will deploy to
+          folder: out # The folder the action should deploy to.
 ```

 Once you commit these files, the actions tab for your repository will show your action running.
 Actions are triggered automatically after any commits by default.